 Saturday, November 23rd, 1-2:30PM, Main Library

 Jane Koszoru of the League of Women Voters will speak and host a conversation.
 Talk topics include the history of voting in the U.S., participation in our democracy, voter education and the role of the League of Women Voters, which encourages informed, active participation in government and voter advocacy.
 Voter registration forms will be available.

 Saturday, December 7th -The series concludes with a discussion of Dan Rather’s book,

 What Unites Us: Reflections on Patriotism.
 The television journalist examines the institutions that elevate and sustain us, such as libraries, schools and parks, and the values that have transformed us, such as the civil rights struggle and the drive toward science and innovation.
+Location: Main Library.

 Saturday, October 26th •